Saturday, 21 April 2012

 “What needs?”

-“Then why did you get mixed up with Janet in the first place?” questioning out of genuine curiosity.
+“Then why'd you get mixed up with Janet in the first place?” asking out of genuine curiosity.

 “Older woman.
 You know how it is.”

-“Why on earth would you want anything to do with a divorced older woman with a child if you didn’t want the responsibilities?
-I pushed, and truly wanting to understand his reason if there was one.
+“Why on earth would you want anything to do with a divorced older woman with a child if you didn’t want the responsibilities? and truly wanting to understand his reasoning if there'd been any.

-“I didn’t know she was divorced and had a child when we first met, but when I found out, I thought I’d give it a try.” he admitted.
+“I didn’t know she was divorced and had a child when we first met, but when I found out, I thought I’d give family life a try.” he admitted.

-“A lucky guess, I suppose.” thinking it simplest to leave my explanation at that.
+“Lucky guess I suppose.” thinking it simplest to leave my answer at this.

-“So now you’re back here again looking for someone else?”
-I asked, like someone who had just put the pieces of a puzzle together.
+“So now you’re back here again and looking for someone else?” sounding like someone who had just put the pieces of a puzzle together.

 “Yeah.
 That’s life.” shrugging his shoulders like what he was doing was no big deal.